EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/part_list.md

 **Cons:**
 - Requires USB port i.e. on Valve Index and USB hub mounted on your headset
 - Can be slightly more costly
-- When in use with a Vive Facial Tracker or other bandwidth sensitive components, a MTT USB hub is required
+- When in use with a Vive Facial Tracker or other bandwidth sensitive components, a MTT USB hub is required or the devices will be unusable (low FPS).
 - Requires beta app versions until the v2.0 app is released

 ## Option 2: Wireless over WiFi 2.4 GHz